PeterCamilleri/CX16/docs/vm_ip.md

 With threaded interpreters, things work a little differently.
 The enter instruction continue execution of a nested thread.
 The exit reverses the process.
 In practice, _jsr_ and _enter_ differ while _exit_ and _rts_ are the same.
+In FORTH systems, _enter_ is often called _do_col_ and and _exit_ is called _do_semi_ to reflect there roles as the runtime implementations of the ":" and ";" operators.
 This is enter:

        lda     vm_ip+1        ; Get the high byte of the vm_ip pha                    ; Push it